5argon/Firestorm/README.md

 ## Requires

-- Unity 2019.1 (may work with 2018.3 but I have enough time to care about backward compatibility sorry..)
+- Unity 2019.1 (**should** work with 2018.3 but I have enough time to test backward compatibility sorry..)
-- C# 7.3
+- Latest C#
-- Firebase Unity SDK : FirebaseAuth, FirebaseApp (it must cache the `FirebaseApp` instance to prevent GC hard crash described in the mid-January patch note)
+- Firebase Unity SDK : FirebaseAuth, FirebaseApp (it must cache the `FirebaseApp` instance to prevent GC hard crash described in the mid-January patch note.
+If this is fixed, then only FirebaseAuth will be required.)
 - Unity.Tasks that comes with Firebase Unity SDK.
 The Auth wants it.
 - Newtonsoft.Json